Tarps240/TN-Classnotes/HTML/Assignment/07-survey-form/readMe.md

 ## User Stories:

-You should have a page title in an h1 element with an id of title
+You should have a a page title in an h1 element with an id of title

 You should have a short explanation in a p element with an id of description